kevhwa/security_1/hw1/README.txt

+uni:jch2169
+hw: 1

+Uses
+- Archive files must be created using cstore program.
+If you supply an empty file to serve as the archive, program will treat it is a valid archive file just in case it may have been maliciously deleted or tampered with.

 Restrictions
 - In order to best control edge cases and possible security flaws, multiple restrictions have been built in for user input

+Security
+- For encryption, I utilize my implementation of AES CBC
+- For integrity protection, I utilize my implementation of HMAC.
+I followed the protocol shown in ietf RFC2104.

+- This program offers triple security
+  - After every add, extract and delete function, we update the HMAC of that file stored in archive along with the entire archive
+  - Before every extract and delete, we verify that the archive HMAC is valid and that every individual file's HMAC is valid
+  - Also stored in every file's metadata is a phrase.
+This decrypted phrase is always checked as another layer of security.
+Although the phrase is constant, the encryption would make it random even if the same phrase is encrypted over and over again

 Add behavior